-Our expanding department currently has 11 full time faculty members, 16 lecturers, and over 700 majors.
-Faculty in our department are widely recognized and well respected scholars and researchers, as well as innovative, effective teachers.
-In addition to mentoring and teaching students, they conduct research on human rights, immigration, migration, border violence, violence against women, political economy of punishment, criminalization of migrants around Europe and the United States, Japanese-Brazilian transmigrants in Japan, life course of sex offender behavior, immigrant perceptions of the legitimacy of authority, policing, effects of policing on Latino and African American neighborhoods, victimology, family violence, violence again women, youth violence, deviance and criminology, life course criminology, self and identity, gender and crime, and developing DNA profiles from degraded samples.
+Our expanding department currently has 14 professoriate faculty, 30 lecturers, and over 1,000 majors.
+The justice studies major is the 5th largest by headcount at SJSU.
+Faculty in our department are widely recognized and well respected teacher-scholars.
+In addition to mentoring and teaching students, they conduct research on DNA and crime, human rights, immigration, migration, border violence, criminalization of migrants, Japanese-Brazilian transmigrants, Caribbean criminogenics, violence against women, punishment, conflict processes, terrorism, sex offender behavior, policing, effects of policing on Latino and African American neighborhoods, victimology, gender and crime, family violence, youth violence, deviant behavior, reentry of formerly incarcerated persons, self and identity, and postmortem physical changes.

-Students in our department are highly active in numerous student groups (Alpha Phi Sigma, Chi Pi Sigma, Forensic Science Students Group, and the JS Task Force), and participate widely in the community and university.
-Our Department offers the following degrees: MS in Justice Studies; BS in Justice Studies; BS in Forensic Science with a concentration in Biology or Chemistry; Minor in Justice Studies; Minor in Forensic Studies; Minor in Legal Studies; and Minor in Human Rights.
+Students in our department are highly active in numerous student groups (Alpha Phi Sigma, Chi Pi Sigma, Forensic Science Students Group, JS Graduate Students Association, and the Justice Studies Task Force), and participate widely in the community and university.
+Our Department offers the following degrees: MS Justice Studies; MS Criminology - Concentration in Global Criminology; BS Justice Studies; BS Justice Studies - Concentration in Criminology; BS Forensic Science - concentration in Biology or in Chemistry; Minors in Justice Studies, Forensic Studies, Legal Studies, and Human Rights; and Certificate in Collaborative Response to Family Violence.

 Our curriculum supports understanding through praxis as well as traditional scholarship.
-Through internships, the award winning Record Clearance Project, the CSI Summer Camp, and research projects, our students engage in service, advocacy, legal assistance, creating new knowledge, and educating the public.
-Upon graduation, students are very well prepared for graduate studies, law school, or careers in justice related professions such as at nonprofits, in probation and parole, in corrections, in law enforcement, and in crime labs.
+Through internships, service learning, the award winning Record Clearance Project, the CSI Summer Camp, Themis—a student research journal, and their own research projects, our students engage in service, advocacy, legal assistance, creating new knowledge, and educating the public.
+Upon graduation, students are very well prepared for graduate studies, law school, or careers in justice related professions such as in probation and parole, corrections, law enforcement, and in crime labs.